-In Nigeria, religions helps us remain in line and stay focused.
+In Nigeria, religions help us remain in line and stay focused.

 A religious leader is feared, respected and loved.
-He could mediate in situation that defy several means.
+He could meddle in a situation that defies several means.

 The Islamic religion in Nigeria has been well established in the northern state, with central mosques in most state capital as at the 16th century.

 It grew popular to even the middle belt and several parts of Nigeria At some point, Usman Dan Fodio Had to establish a government based on Islamic Religion before the advent of colonialism when the government was infiltrated by the British

 [h2]Christianity as Nigeria religion[/h2]

 Christianity is the most popular and most advertised religion in Nigeria. it was introduced in Nigeria in the middle of the nineteenth century by devote missionaries from British.